Mayank12agrawal/kcap/README.md

 ---

-## Limitations
+## Limitations ⚠️

-* Short-term usage snapshots
+* 📊 Short-term usage snapshots only
-* Usage spikes outside sampling window may be missed
+* ⚡ Usage spikes outside sampling window may be missed
-* Recommendations are **guidelines**, validate with long-term monitoring
+* ⚠️ Recommendations are **guidelines**, validate with long-term monitoring

 ---

-## Best Practices
+## Best Practices ✅

-* Set resource requests and limits on pods
+* 📝 Set resource requests and limits on pods
-* Use alongside Prometheus or other monitoring tools for historical insights
+* 📈 Use alongside Prometheus or other monitoring tools for historical insights
+* 🔄 Run kcap regularly for proactive optimization
+* 💰 Use recommendations for cost-saving strategies

 ---

-## Example
+## Example 💡

 ```bash
 kcap recommend -n default --threshold 80